fishsciences/artemis_methods/results/results.md

 When fit to the same experimental data, `artemis` models demonstrated favorable characteristics compared to alternative models.
-While the differences in parameter estimates were relatively small, the predictive performance as measured by the Pareto-Smoothed Leave-One-Out Information Criteria suggested the `artemis` models fit the data <!--better?--> compared to widely-used alternatives.
+While the differences in parameter estimates were relatively small (Table 1), the predictive performance as measured by the Pareto-Smoothed Leave-One-Out Information Criteria suggested the `artemis` models fit the data better compared to widely-used alternatives (Table 2).
 Furthermore, when the parameter estimates for each model were used to predict data for a second set of experimental data, the `artemis` models had lower Root Mean Square Error (RMSE) on the predictions.